codewars/docs/content/community/code-of-conduct.md

 - **Cheating and plagiarising**:
-Cheating and plagiarizing (with or without AI) is not permitted on the Codewars Website.
+Cheating and plagiarizing (with or without AI) is not permitted on the Codewars website.
 Violators will face account suspension or ban.

 - **Retaliation**: